TandaHQ/api-v2-code-samples/user_guides/getting_started/README.md

 **3. Posting (creating) data**

-Let's try adding in a new employee.
+Let's try adding a new employee into Tanda.
 To do this, we want the "[Create User](https://my.tanda.co/api/v2/documentation#users-user-list-post)" endpoint in the API documentation.
 This endpoint says we should make a `POST` to `/api/v2/users`.
 Let's do that in Postman.
 According to the API documentation, only the `name` field is required - but we're going to enter a few other fields too, just to play with different data types.

 ![postman - making a post](post.png)